Professor: Diane Wong

-Final Research Project: I will assign a final research paper at the end of the semester.
+Final Research Project: I will assign a final 10–12 page research paper at the end of the semester.
 The paper will allow you to select a topic of interest that critically engages issues related to contemporary Afro-Asian American politics and diasporic cultures.
 Students are expected to draw from academic sources and discuss relevant themes from the assigned readings or other course materials.
 The paper is broken down into two smaller parts: 1) 1–2 page research proposal and annotated bibliography and 2) in class peer review session three weeks before the final version is due.
-I will schedule individual conferences with you to work on the research proposals.
 To become more effective writers, I will also make time during our seminar to provide you with the opportunity to workshop ideas collaboratively.
 The final paper is due Monday, December 16.

 Personal and Family History Zine……………………..…….….20%